schmelczer/great-ai/docs/how-to-guides/create-service.md

 # How to create a GreatAI service

 The core value of `great-ai` lies in its [GreatAI][great_ai.GreatAI] class.
-In order to take advantage of it, you need to create an instance wrapping your code.
+To take advantage of it, you need to create an instance wrapping your code.

 Let's say that you have the following greeter function: